dfujim/bfit/README.md

 When fitting data, most of these codes rely on the [MINUIT2] minimizer (based on the "classic" [MINUIT] code) provided within the [ROOT] framework.
-In this case, the `migrad` minimizer option in [bfit] (made available through [imimuit]) should be used for the best comparison.
+In this case, the `migrad` minimizer option in [bfit] (made available through [iminuit]) should be used for the best comparison.

 Note that the run header information can be checked against the API provided by the [TRIUMF] [CMMS] group's online muon data ([MUD]) file "[archive]".